 Patients missing most or all teeth benefit dramatically from full mouth implants that restore both function and facial structure.
 These comprehensive solutions use strategically placed implants to support complete arches of replacement teeth, typically requiring only four implants per arch rather than individual implants for each tooth.
 This efficient approach provides permanent teeth that function far better than traditional dentures while preventing the progressive bone loss associated with removable dentures.

-Full-arch implant supported dentures click securely onto implants, eliminating movement during eating and speaking.
+Full-arch implant-supported dentures click securely onto implants, eliminating movement during eating and speaking.
 Unlike traditional dentures that cover the palate, implant-supported options leave this area open so you can taste food properly and feel temperature sensations.
 For patients with significant bone loss in the upper jaw who cannot support traditional implants without extensive grafting, zygomatic implants placed in the cheekbone provide an alternative solution.

 The Implant Process and What to Expect

-Your journey toward replacement teeth begins with an initial consultation where we evaluate your oral health, discuss your goals, and determine whether you’re a candidate for dental implants.
+Your path toward replacement teeth begins with an initial consultation where we evaluate your oral health, discuss your goals, and determine whether you’re a candidate for dental implants.
 This comprehensive assessment includes detailed imaging to evaluate bone structure, examination of remaining natural teeth and gums, and review of your medical history for any factors affecting treatment planning.
 We explain treatment options and develop a personalized plan addressing your specific dental needs.

 The surgical procedure to place dental implants typically occurs in our office under local anesthesia.
 Dr. Walter’s surgical training and advanced techniques minimize discomfort and promote rapid healing.
 After implant placement, a healing period allows osseointegration to occur, creating the strong foundation needed for permanent teeth.
 Depending on your situation, you may receive temporary teeth to maintain function and appearance during healing.
 Once integration is complete, final teeth are custom-fabricated to match your facial proportions and aesthetic preferences.